-In the upcoming exhibition on the women of Vasa, visitors will have the opportunity to learn about important but previously unknown narratives on Vasa.
+In the exhibition on the women of Vasa, visitors have the opportunity to learn about important but previously unknown narratives on Vasa.
 The researchers’ work reveals a partially new and surprising image of the living conditions of women during the early part of the 17th century.

 Meet Margareta Nilsdotter, the head and property manager of the Stockholm shipyard who, after her husband’s death, assumed responsibility for the construction of Vasa and Skeppsgården, one of the largest workplaces in the country at the time.
 Get to know Brita Gustafsdotter Båth, the landowner and wood supplier at Ängsö Castle who sold timber to the shipyard where Vasa was constructed.